Codex-Orange/ReactOrange6/README.md

-# ReactOrange6
+# accumulism/ReactOrange6

-To-do list using React and Bacon.js
+To-do list using ReactJS and Bacon.js
+Why: To learn stuff.

 Started with https://hashnode.com/post/getting-started-with-es6-and-react-by-building-a-minimal-todo-app-citaix6xe04og8y531g491a1o.

-Cleaned it up.
+Refactered it up quite a bit.

-Added makeRiver function.
+Added makeRiver() function.
 Added message pane using river and streams

-//todo
-Convert all todo list elements to river and streams ???
-Use a river, or two rivers, to replace action and store of flux

-github

-accumulism/ReactOrange6
+Replaced some state and some events with FRP streams